apache/kylin/website/_docs21/tutorial/hue.md

 permalink: /docs21/tutorial/hue.html
 ---
 ### Introduction
- In [Hue-2745](https://issues.cloudera.org/browse/HUE-2745) v3.10, add jdbc support like Phoenix, Kylin, Redshift, Solr Parallel SQL, …
+ In [Hue-2745](https://issues.cloudera.org/browse/HUE-2745) v3.10, add JDBC support like Phoenix, Kylin, Redshift, Solr Parallel SQL, …

-However, there isn’t any manual to use with Kylin 	:(
+However, there isn’t any manual to use with Kylin.

 ### Pre-requisites
-Build a cube sample of Kylin with: [Quick Start with Sample Cube](http://kylin.apache.org/docs15/tutorial/kylin_sample.html), will be enough
+Build a cube sample of Kylin with: [Quick Start with Sample Cube](http://kylin.apache.org/docs23/tutorial/kylin_sample.html), will be enough.

 You can check: